COVID-19 Information for International Students

-All UCLA Extension classes will be online for Spring and Summer Quarter 2020.
+All UCLA Extension classes are online for Summer Quarter 2020.

-New Students: In Spring and Summer 2020, UCLA Extension offers remote learning only.
-You may register for programs at any time before the program start date.
-The I-20 to obtain a student visa is not required and is not available for remote study.
-Note: There are no housing accommodations on campus in summer.
+New Students: In Summer 2020, UCLA Extension offers remote learning only.
+You may register at any time before the program start date.
+Please note: The I-20 to obtain a student visa is not required and is not available for remote study.
+There are no housing accommodations on campus in Summer.

 Application Process for International Students

 The links below will help you to understand the steps required for application to a UCLA Extension certificate program.

 Complete the following steps to become a certificate program candidate, and to obtain a form I-20 Certificate of Eligibility for Nonimmigrant (F-1) Student Status:

 1. Apply to a certificate program

 On the webpage of your chosen certificate, choose “Apply Now” to create a UCLA Extension student profile and pay the certificate program application fee.